Please find a printable version of this page HERE.

 - Basic EV3 Robot built from the instruction manual

-- An attached arm with a color sensor to detect inspection points.
+- An attached arm with a color sensor to detect inspection points (note: this arm does not have to move).

-- An attached arm or lever designed and built with the medium motor.
-This arm will need to be able to carry and drop an object, i.e., the marker
+- A second attached arm or lever designed and built with the medium motor.
+This arm will need to be able to carry and drop an object, i.e., the marker.

 - Relates of the length of straight segments to wheel rotations by estimating measurement and movement

-- Relates the size of the radius of the turning curve to the steering setting of the <Move Steering> programming block
+- Relates the size of the radius of the turning curve to the steering setting of the <Move> Programming Block

 - Relates the distance the robot travels along a curve to the number of wheel rotations by estimating measurements and movement